-2.9.2 Impairment of financial assets carried at amortized cost that are not individually significant.
+2.9.2 Impairment of financial assets carried at amortized cost

+For financial assets carried at amortized cost, the Bank first assesses individually whether objective evidence of impairment exists for financial assets that are individually significant, or collectively for financial assets that are not individually significant.
 If the Bank determines that no objective evidence of impairment exists for an individually assessed financial asset, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
 Assets that are individually assessed for impairment and for which an impairment loss is, or continues to be, recognized are not included in a collective assessment of impairment.